daysm/unsupervised-domain-adaptation/README.md

 See `demo.ipynb`

 ## Implementation details
-There are two available classifier: a "normal" classifier that can be trained on data of one domain (`mode='source'`) as well as a classifier that implements DANN and can be trained on data from the source and target domain (`mode='dann'`).
+There are two available classifiers: a "normal" classifier that can be trained on data of one domain (`--mode source`) as well as a classifier that implements DANN and can be trained on data from the source and target domain (`--mode dann`).
 They are trained differently and I am currently using two different training functions.
-I intend to combine both functions as to not have duplicate code that both share.

 ## References